The difference between a layoff and a furlough in California is whether the employee still has a job.

 Furloughs are temporary.
 However, they may last for months.
 While a company furlough is a cost-saving strategy for the company, it can leave workers in a predicament.
 Without work, you may not be making any money.
 It is not uncommon for furloughed workers to switch jobs while they have been furloughed.

-During the coronavirus pandemic and shutdown, many employees were furloughed, especially in the hospitality industry.
+Many employees were furloughed during the coronavirus pandemic and shutdown, especially in the hospitality industry.
 Companies did this during the economic downturn in order to stop paying wages without having to go through the rehiring process when they opened back up.

 What does it mean to be laid off?